-The agency's rules are organized in two main categories: 1) Rules of General Application; and 2) Program Rules.
-Rules of General Application are rules that in general apply to most all of the administration's activities.
+The agency's rules are organized into two main categories: 1) Rules of General Application; and 2) Program Rules.
+Rules of General Application are rules that in general apply to most all the administration's activities.
 These rules include such areas as records access, public petitions for declaratory rulings, and administrative procedures.
 Program rules are the rules generally governing development activities on the surface and mineral estates administered by the agency.

 The current effective date and current five-year review continuation date are listed on the last page of each rule section.
-A rule log is available for all of the agency rule submissions to the Division of Administrative Rules.
-Contact the Records Officer for submission rule log.
+A rule log is available for all the agency rule submissions to the Division of Administrative Rules.
+Contact the Records Officer for the submission rule log.

-This edition of the Rules Governing the Management and Use of School and Institutional Trust Lands in Utah contains all agency rules in effect at the time of publication.
-For complete and up-to-date agency rules, please go to the agency's website at http://trustlands.utah.gov and select the Policies & Projects tab to the dropdown menu Acts, Laws, Codes, and Rules for a link to the Title R850 of Utah Administrative Code, maintained by the Division of Administrative Rules.
+This edition of the Rules Governing the Management and Use of Trust Lands Administration in Utah contains all agency rules in effect at the time of publication.
+For complete and up-to-date agency rules, please go to the agency's website at http://trustlands.utah.gov and select the Policies/Rules tab for a link to the Title R850 of Utah Administrative Code, maintained by the Division of Administrative Rules.
 If you need additional information on the management of school and institutional trust lands, please feel free to contact any of the following agency offices: